Phan-Kandula/simulated-satellite-streaks-impact/readme.md

 4. Run the streaks.py script in the constellation folder.
     * Further usage instructions are at the top of the script

-5. Run a custom satellite model analysis (optional)
+5. Run a satellite model analysis
+    * The V2 and V1.5 models are included.
+The notebooks in the analysis directory use these models for the study.

+7. Run a custom satellite model(optional)
     * If you have a satellite model built from LUMOS, copy one of the analysis notebooks.
     * Replace the default model with your own model.
-    * Alternatively, review our analysis on the Gen 2 model at different heights.